-User agrees to provide records and other relevant information that concern Transactions on the System and that are reasonably requested by NYMEX in the time period prescribed by NYMEX and such information will be accurate and complete in all material respects.
+NYMEX’s Representations, Warranties and Covenants.
+Each representation, warranty and covenant set forth in this Section 4 is deemed to be repeated as of the date on which NYMEX provides the System to User for the purposes set forth herein.
+NYMEX hereby represents, warrants and covenants as follows:

+NYMEX is not subject to any prohibition by any governmental authority or self-regulatory organization which would apply to the System or NYMEX’s ability to provide the System to User.

+All information and content (including without limitation bids and offers, price and other trading data and including trademarks, servicemarks and copyrights) thereon are the exclusive proprietary property of NYMEX or other parties represented on the System and NYMEX has all right, power and authority to present all such information and content to User without infringement or otherwise violating any copyright or other intellectual property rights to any third party.

+NYMES shall comply with any and all local, state, national and other jurisdictions laws, rules, regulations or orders applicable to NYMEX’s presentation of the System to User and shall not provide the System in any jurisdiction in which to do so would be illegal or otherwise prohibited.

+NYMEX warrants that the signatory to this Agreement is an officer or partner of NYMMEX , that the signatory to this Agreement has all necessary power and authority to execute and perform this Agreement, and this Agreement is its legal, valid and binding agreement, enforceable against User in accordance with its terms.
+Neither the execution of nor performance under this Agreement by NYMEX violates any law, rule, regulation or order, or any agreement, document or instrument, binding on or applicable to User.

 User IDs and Passwords.
 NYMEX shall, subject to User's initial and continuing compliance with this Agreement, cause to be issued to User one or more user IDs and passwords (collectively, the "Passwords") for use by User and/or persons authorized by User.
-User will be solely responsible for controlling and monitoring the use of the Passwords, will provide the Passwords only to its employees and agents who are authorized to access the System and execute transactions on behalf of the User and will immediately notify NYMEX of any unauthorized disclosure or use of the Passwords or access to the System or of the need to deactivate any Passwords.
+User will be responsible for controlling and monitoring the use of the Passwords, will provide the Passwords only to its employees and agents who are authorized to access the System and execute transactions on behalf of the User and will immediately notify NYMEX of any unauthorized disclosure or use of the Passwords or access to the System or of the need to deactivate any Passwords.
 User acknowledges and agrees that it will be bound by any actions taken through the use of its Passwords including the execution of Transactions, whether or not such actions were authorized.
+Notwithstanding anything to the contrary in this Agreement, the Terms of Access or the Click Ons, User will not be responsible for and NYMEX hereby indemnifies and holds User harmless from the unauthorized use of any of User’s Passwords by NYMEX or any of NYMEX’s directors, officers, employees, agents or representatives.

 Term.
-This Agreement will commence as of the date hereof and will continue thereafter unless and until terminated by (a) NYMEX immediately upon written notice to User, or (b) by User, upon 30 days written notice to NYMEX, provided that this Agreement shall remain in effect with respect to any Transactions effected prior to such termination.
+This Agreement will commence as of the date hereof and will continue thereafter unless and until terminated by (a) NYMEX immediately upon written notice to User, or (b) by User immediately upon written notice to NYMEX, provided that this Agreement shall remain in effect with respect to any Transactions effected prior to such termination.
 Each party's continuing obligations under this Agreement and the Terms of Access, including, without limitation, those relating to "Indemnification" will survive the termination of this Agreement.

 Execution of Transactions.

-User agrees that it will be obligated to pay the fees due on any Transaction executed through the System in accordance with the Fee Schedule as then in effect.
+User agrees that it will be obligated to pay the fees due on any Transaction executed through the System in accordance with the attached Fee Schedule.